2. Its objective shall be the advancement of LFG based approaches for scientific study of language.

 3. Any individual member may become a life member by payment of the appropriate dues set by the Executive Committee.

 4. Membership in the Association entitles a member to the following rights, and only members are entitled to such rights: (a) To vote; (b) To be elected for an office.

-2. The Executive Committee shall be composed of six voting members.
+2. The Executive Committee shall be composed of seven voting members.
 With the exception of the first year of the Association, each member shall be elected for three years.
 In the first year, two members of the Executive Committee shall serve three years, two shall serve two years, and two shall serve one year.
 Each year thereafter, an election shall be held to fill the vacated positions.
 Consecutive terms shall be allowed.
 The Chair shall be selected by the Executive Committee from the Executive Committee members serving their third year and shall serve as Chair for one year.
-There shall be maximally three non-voting members of the Executive Committee: the Secretary-Treasurer, the Bulletin Maintainer, and the LFG List Maintainer.
 The duties of the Executive Committee are to choose the site of the Annual Conference based on nominations by the members of the Association, to select the Secretary-Treasurer of the Association, the Program Committee, and the Nominating Committee, and to evaluate the needs of the Association as reflected by the Objective of the Association.

 3. The Secretary-Treasurer shall fulfill the following duties: maintain the Association's accounts, membership list, correspondence, and web page; supervise the voting procedure, tally the votes, and announce the results; submit a yearly report as to the status of the Association to the Executive Committee and to the Association at the Business Meeting.
 The Secretary-Treasurer shall serve for three years and may serve consecutive terms.
 The Secretary-Treasurer shall be a voting member of the Executive Committee.